 |Support activities for petroleum and natural gas extraction||18.4||18.1||17.1||15.5||14.5|

 |Oil and gas extraction and support services||30.6||30.9||30.4||29.9||26.2|

 The underlying data presented in Table 4 above are available on request from the UK EITI Secretariat.

 Additional information on employment in the UK oil and gas industry, including the UK supply chain, is published by OEUK.
 This information includes estimates of the indirect and induced jobs that depend on the UK’s upstream oil and gas sector.
 In addition, OEUK provide regional breakdowns of their estimates.
-Note that the direct employment estimates reported can differ from the ONS estimates, especially for 2020 and 2021.
+Note that the direct employment estimates reported by OEUK differ from the ONS estimates, especially for 2020 and 2021.

-- Direct - those employed by companies operating in the extraction of oil and gas and associated
+- Direct jobs - those specifically within the oil and gas sector.

-- Induced - employment supported by the expenditure of income from the oil and gas sector
+- Induced jobs - those in the wider economy supported by the oil and gas sector.